PERSOL HR DATA BANK in APAC

 - (ⅳ) Enterprise discipline and code of conduct

-- (ⅴ) The period of validity (maximum of two years)
+- (ⅴ) The period of validity of company regulation (maximum of two years)

 -